 Carbone in the Aria in Las Vegas is owned by the same owners as the impossibly hard to book Carbone in New York City.
-I have tried.

 I am a bit skeptical about restaurants that are popular elsewhere and then come to Vegas.
 Although I have never been to the one in NYC, the dinner I had at Carbone in Vegas WAS good.